firstbatchxyz/hollowdb/README.md

 yarn test <path>
 ```

 The test will run for both LMDB cache and Redis cache.
-For Redis, you need to have a server running, with the URL that you specify within the [Jest config](./jest.config.cjs).
+For Redis tests to pass, you need to have a Redis server running, with the URL that you specify within the [Jest config](./jest.config.cjs).

 ## Styling